 Making Sense of Sensors: The Oxygen Sensor

 The oxygen sensor, otherwise known as the O2 sensor, does what its name suggests – it measures the amount of oxygen in the exhaust.
-Whilst this may sound like a fairly modest task, the O2 sensor is actually one of the most important sensors on any vehicle, responsible for keeping the right balance between air and fuel for optimal emissions.
+While this may sound like a fairly modest task, the O2 sensor is actually one of the most important sensors on any vehicle, responsible for keeping the right balance between air and fuel for optimal emissions.
 Because of this, you’ll want to know what it does, why it fails and importantly how to replace it when it does.

 How does an O2 sensor work?